urskakra/ETL-statistics-vivino/README.md

 I used a **_Vivino_** wine dataset, available on Kaggle.
 For meteorogical analysis, I exported .csv datasets from Open-Meteo.

-Both datasets were cleaned, and prepared for analysis.
+Both datasets were cleaned, and prepared for statistical analysis.

+SQL used for queries and accessing tables from python.

 The wine dataset included the most rated wines (+100 per vintage) for years 2016-2020, so I chose to work with those years only.